-This OAMP is based on adaptive management principles (Figure 16).
+This OAMP is based on adaptive management principles (Figure 17).
 Adaptive management involves implementation of management actions in such a way that enables evaluation against performance objectives and allows for adjustment if required.
 Key components of adaptive management are clear, measurable objectives, frequent monitoring rounds and the ability to adjust management actions based upon additional information.

 Once implemented, management actions are to be followed by monitoring rounds in accordance with this OAMP.
 Results are compared to previous results and previously outlined performance criteria.
-If the performance criteria has not been met, corrective actions are implemented, with this OAMP updated accordingly.
-These updates are then reassessed during the next monitoring period, and further remedied if the performance criteria is not achieved.
-If it's found that the performance criteria has been met, management will continue as outlined within this OAMP.
+If the performance criteria have not been met, corrective actions are implemented (refer to Table 17), with this OAMP updated accordingly.
+These updates are then reassessed during the next monitoring period, and further remedied if the performance criteria are not achieved.
+If it's found that the performance criteria have been met, management will continue as outlined within this OAMP.